Texas HIPAA Training Requirements

 The maximum financial penalty is $1.5 million per year in cases where there has been a pattern of noncompliance.

-Texas HIPAA: The Texas Identity Theft Enforcement and Protection Act
+Texas Data Breach Notification Law: The Texas Identity Theft Enforcement and Protection Act

 “Sensitive Personal Information” consists of an individual’s first name or first initial and last name in combination with any one (or more) of the following items: